harshit-raj10a/harshit-raj10a/HarshitRaj_DL_Assignment.md

 There are 16 layers in this in which there is **one input layer** and **one output layer** and **14 hidden layers**.

 ![Nueral Netwokk image](https://icdn.digitaltrends.com/image/digitaltrends/artificial_neural_network_1-327x238.jpg)
+    **FIG 1**

 ## Weights
 These weights are very important of the nueral networks.
 This hleps the NN to calculate thee output of the data feature.
 ![formaulae Image](https://cdn.analyticsvidhya.com/wp-content/uploads/2020/02/Screenshot-from-2020-02-03-22-14-21.png)
-Here the w represents the weights, X is the input from prev layer and b is the bias Initially the weights are initialize to random value but not zero (since the value is gettinh multiplid).
+Here the w represents the weights, X is the input from prev layer and b is the bias Initially the weights are initialize to random value but not zero (since the value is gettinh multiplied).
 Here the